Darshpatel16/Python_Practicals/README.md

       d.
 Write a Python program to find maximum and the minimum value in a set.
       4. Write a Python program to find the most common elements and their counts from list, tuple, dictionary.
+      Tuple
+      a.
+Write a Python program to create a tuple with different data types.
+      b.
+Write a Python program to create a tuple with numbers and print one item.
+      c.
+Write a Python program to add an item in a tuple.
+      d.
+Write a Python program to convert a tuple to a string.
+      e.
+Write a Python program to find the length of a tuple.

 Practical_3: